ramigs/nuxt-fauna-article/nuxt-fauna.md

 │   └── _slug.vue
 ```

-Let's add some CSS to give some style to our app

 Start with `pages/index.vue` and replace it with:

+Create the file `pages/repos/_slug.vue` and replace it with:

-## Running nuxt generate
+## Running Nuxt generate

 Introduction to the step.
 What are we going to do and why are we doing it?